kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 76.md

 - We arrive at the metal bridge and see a pulled-down lever
 - We cross the bridge without a problem
 - We see an adamantine branded Iron double Door in front of us, it seems to be flanked by two suits of armor that have seen better days
+	- `Two suits of dwarven half plate armor stand on either side of an adamantine-banded iron door.
+These suits of armor were beautiful once, but now they’re scarred by weapons, scorched by fire, and smeared with filth.
+The door has two locks, one above the other.`
 	- The door seems to have two locks
 	- [[Musharib]] tells us that this is the Vault and that it needs keys the former forge master possessed before he died in the attack
 	- We hear clattering behind us and the bridge retracts from the other side